 As we warm and stretch tissues to release tension or pressure build up, pure oils nourish body tissues, help breakdown scar tissue and improve elasticity, and essential oils help warm the body, calm nerve action and aid natural relaxation.

-Which therapeutic plant oils to choose for injury care
+Which pure essential oils to choose for injury care

 When it comes to making a blend to apply to your injury, there are a lot of great oils out there.
 Organic Lavender True essential oil is fabulous for promoting relaxation and helping to ease aches and pains – it is also one to promote the reduction of bruising.